 4.2.4 Assess the District's Institutional Planning and Annually The District has made progress on all progress of all actions on the Effectiveness Committee - actions in Objective 4.2.
-The first two objective. actions are ongoing, while the third is to - be included in next year's actions. -
+The first two objective. actions are ongoing, while the third is to be included in next year's actions. be included in flext year's actions.